elixir-europe/rdmkit/pages/demo_page.md

 ---
 title: "Demo page"
-keywords: [ Persistent storage, Temporary storage, Data management infrastructure, Data repositories, FAIR, Open data, DMP, Sensitive data, Information security, Data brokering ]
+keywords: [ Demo page, showreel, markdown, Kramdown, Jekyll ]
 sidebar: contribute
 permalink: demo_page.html
 summary: This is a demo page to showcase what is possible
+contributors: [bedroesb]
 ---

 ## Titles